5 min read

 Wouldn’t it be amazing if you could drink coffee all day and still lose weight naturally

-Though it may sound too good to be true, and there’s some scientific truth to it.
+Though it may sound too good to be true, there’s some scientific truth to it.
 But, most likely, you weren’t told the entire story.

 The truth about coffee and weight loss